-A Tsar had an archer serve him, who had a horse of power.
-One day, as he rode in the forest, he saw a marvelous feather.
-The horse warned him not to pick it up, but he did, anyway, figuring the tsar would reward him.
-What the tsar did was demand that he get him the whole bird.
+A Tsar had an archer serving him who had a horse of power.
+One day, as he rode in the forest, he saw a marvelous feather which he knew must have been shed by the legendary Firebird.
+The horse warned him not to pick it up, but he did anyway, figuring the tsar would reward him.
+But the tsar demanded that he bring back the whole bird or lose his head.

-On the horse's advice, he demanded a hundred sacks of maize to be spread over fields at night.
-At dawn, the firebird arrived to eat it, and the archer managed to catch it.
-When he does that, the tsar sends him to bring back Princess Vasilissa to be his bride from the very edge of the world.
-At the horse's advice, he asks for a silver tent with a golden roof, and victuals for the journey.
-He rides the horse to her land, sets up the tent, and spreads the food.
-Curious, the princess looks in, and the archer invites her to eat and drink.
-She gets drunk and falls asleep.
-He carries her off on the horse.
+Terrified, he asked the horse what to do, and on its advice, he requested that a hundred sacks of maize be spread over fields at night.
+At dawn, the firebird arrived, and the archer captured it with the aid of his horse.
+But no sooner had he arrived with his prize than the tsar send him on another quest: to go to the very edge of the world and bring back Princess Vasilissa for his bride.
+At the horse's advice, the archer asked for a silver tent with a golden roof, and victuals for the journey.
+He rode to her land, set up the tent, and spread out the food.
+Curious, the princess approached, and the archer invited her to eat and drink.
+She drank and fell asleep, and he carried her off on the horse.

 Despite such treatment, Vasilissa preferred the handsome young archer to the old and greedy tsar, so she refused to marry him without her wedding dress, which was still in her own country and hidden under the sea besides.
 The tsar again dispatched the archer, who rode with his magical horse back to the edge of the world.
 On the shore, the horse waited until it could get between an enormous lobster and the sea; then it set its foot on its tail and did not let it go until it agreed to bring up the wedding dress.